Lisandro Martínez: Ajax

 On 17 May 2019, Defensa y Justicia announced that a deal had been agreed with Eredivisie team Ajax; subject to the passing of a medical.
 Ajax paid the Argentine side €7m for the transfer of Martínez.
 Ajax announced the completion of the medical on 20 May, with the transfer to go through on 1 July.
 He penned a four-year contract, with the option of a further year.
 He didn't officially join until July, though did feature in June friendlies with Quick '20 and AaB.
-Before Ajax signed him, they tracked his progress for two-and-a-half years.
+Before Ajax signed him, they tracked his progress for two and a half years.
 His competitive bow came in the 2019 Johan Cruyff Shield against PSV Eindhoven, as Ajax won the trophy following a two-goal victory.
-He was voted man of the match in his second Eredivisie game; in a win over FC Emmen.
+He was voted man of the match in his second Eredivisie game, a win over Emmen.

-Martínez netted his first Ajax goal on 28 September, as he opened the scoring in a 2–0 victory over FC Groningen at the Johan Cruyff Arena.
+Martínez netted his first Ajax goal on 28 September, as he opened the scoring in a 2–0 victory over Groningen at the Johan Cruyff Arena.
 He scored again against Utrecht in November, in a campaign which was ended prematurely due to the COVID-19 pandemic.
 In his first match of 2020–21, Martínez got his third Ajax goal in a home win versus RKC Waalwijk on 20 September.